St John's College, Cambridge: Student life

-The buildings of St John's College include the chapel, the Hall, the old library, a more contemporary "new" library, a bar, and common rooms for fellows, graduates and undergraduates.
+The buildings of St John's College include a chapel, a Hall, an old library, a more contemporary "new" library, a bar, a café and common rooms for fellows, graduates and undergraduates.
 There are also extensive gardens, lawns, a neighbouring sports ground, a College School and a boat house.
 On-site accommodation is provided for all undergraduate and graduate students.
 This is generally spacious, and many undergraduate rooms comprise "sets" of living and sleeping rooms, where two students share a suite of two bedrooms, a kitchen and a bathroom.
-Members of the college can choose to dine either in the Hall, where silver service three-course meals are served six evenings per week or in the buttery, where food can be purchased from a cafeteria-style buffet.
+Members of the college can choose to dine either in the Hall, where silver service three-course meals are served six evenings per week or in the buttery, where food can be purchased from a canteen-style buffet.

 The college maintains an extensive library, which supplements the university libraries.
 Most undergraduate supervisions are carried out in the college, though for some specialist subjects undergraduates may be sent to tutors in other colleges.

 The college has two official combination rooms for junior members, which represent the interests of students in college and are responsible for the social aspects of college life.
 Undergraduates are members of the Junior Combination Room (JCR).
 Graduate students have a membership to the JCR, but also belong to the Samuel Butler Room (SBR), which is the Middle Combination Room (MCR) of St John's College.

 The fleet of punts is kept in a purpose-built punt pool behind the Cripps Building.
 Punt boats are available for use by all members of the college as well as alumni.

 St John's tends to be ranked near the middle of the Tompkins Table of undergraduate degree results, with an average position of 12.8 since 1997.